jeoy/github-deploy-actions/README.md

 # Github-deploy-actions

-This action will auto deploy to target branch when it get triggered
+This action will auto build and deploy to target branch when it get triggered.

+Also it can preserve the history of gh-pages and convenient for rolling back to previous version.

+And it will compare deployment file to previous version by using `git status --porcelain`, it will not to deploy if nothing change.

 # How to Use